 Think about the best wedding reception toasts you’ve ever heard…

-So whether you’re giving the wedding toast or anticipating them at your reception, here’s everything you need to know.
+So whether you’re giving the toast or eagerly awaiting them at your reception, we’ve got you covered with everything you need to know.
+Get ready for a sentimental and charming experience that will leave a lasting impact!

 Who toasts the couple?